 disputes.

 CATA’s efforts continued in 2019.
-Working through the BOE’s interested parties process, CATA provided input for a Section 441(d) form, to be used by assessors statewide in order to regularize the processing of information requests issued by county assessors.
+Working through the BOE’s interested parties process, CATA provided input for a Section 441(d) form to be used by assessors statewide in order to regularize the processing of information requests issued by county assessors.
 CATA also helped to edit the SBE’s Assessment Appeals Manual to provide guidance to assessment appeals

 boards when granting hearing postponements and continuances.

-CATA Secured the Right for Taxpayers to Choose to have an In-Person or Virtual Hearing before an Assessment Appeals Board Hearing
+CATA Secured the Right for Taxpayers to Choose to Have an In-Person or Virtual Hearing Before an Assessment Appeals Board Hearing

-In 2020 in the midst of the COVID epidemic, the BOE initiated a series of workshops under the banner of “Impact of Public Calamities on Property Tax Administration: County Board of Equalization / AAB Remote Hearings”.
-The purpose was to evaluate various aspects of property tax administration, hearings and other processes impacted by public calamities.
-CATA formed a special committee from its membership to address concerns regarding the implementation of virtual hearings, relevance of virtual hearings versus in-person appearances, and prevent loss of due process as counties and taxpayers deal with restrictions arising from public calamities.
+In 2020 in the midst of the COVID pandemic, the BOE initiated a series of workshops under the banner of “Impact of Public Calamities on Property Tax Administration: County Board of Equalization / AAB Remote Hearings.”
+The purpose was to evaluate various aspects of property tax administration, hearings, and other processes impacted by public calamities.
+CATA formed a special committee from its membership to address concerns regarding the implementation of virtual hearings, relevance of virtual hearings versus in-person appearances, and preventing the loss of due process as counties and taxpayers dealt with restrictions arising from public calamities.
 The outcome of those workshops was the BOE establishing a taxpayer right to choose to have an in-person or a virtual hearing before an Assessment Appeals Board hearing.

 CATA also ensured that SB 815, a budget trailer bill enacted in 2020, ensured that property taxpayers are protected by establishing due process safeguards for all parties who participate in remote hearings.